francoposa/echo-server-rust-logging-metrics-tracing/README.md

 ## Development

+Compiling outside of Docker requires protobuf compiler packages to be installed on the operating system.
-Compiling requires the protobuf compiler packages, usually called `protobuf-devel` or similar in Linux repos
+The packages are generally called `protobuf`, `protobuf-devel`, or similar in Linux repos

+---

+Created by Franco Posa (franco @ [francoposa.io](https://francoposa.io))